Chinese firm harvests social media posts, data of prominent Americans and military

 The cache, called the Overseas Key Information Database, or OKIDB, purports to offer insights into foreign political, military and business figures, details about countries’ infrastructure and military deployments, and public opinion analysis.
-The database contains information on more than 2 million people, including at least 50,000 Americans and tens of thousands of people that hold prominent public positions, according to Zhenhua’s marketing documents and a review of a portion of the database.
+The database contains information on more than 2 million people, including at least 50,000 Americans and tens of thousands of people who hold prominent public positions, according to Zhenhua’s marketing documents and a review of a portion of the database.

-Although there is no evidence showing the OKIDB software is currently being used by the Chinese government, Zhenhua’s marketing and recruiting documents characterize the company as a patriotic firm with the military as its primary target customer.
+Although there is no evidence showing that the OKIDB software is currently being used by the Chinese government, Zhenhua’s marketing and recruiting documents characterize the company as a patriotic firm, with the military as its primary target customer.

 U.S. experts who have reviewed the database offer conflicting assessments of its value.
-Swaths of the database appear to be raw information copied wholesale from U.S. providers like Factiva, LexisNexis and LinkedIn and contain little human analysis or finished intelligence products.
+Swaths of the database appear to be raw information copied wholesale from U.S. providers such as Factiva, LexisNexis and LinkedIn and contain little human analysis or finished intelligence products.
 Much of the social media trove appears to be scraped from public accounts accessible to anyone.

-“There might be gold in there but this is not something that’s useful enough for military or intelligence targeting,” said one cybersecurity contractor for the U.S. government who has reviewed the data and requested anonymity because they did not want to be publicly associated with a sensitive cache.
+“There might be gold in there, but this is not something that’s useful enough for military or intelligence targeting,” said one cybersecurity contractor for the U.S. government who has reviewed the data and spoke on the condition of anonymity to avoid being publicly associated with a sensitive cache.
 Zhenhua’s claims, the contractor said, are “totally aspirational.”

-But the database, combined with Zhenhua’s digital trail — marketing materials, patents and employees’ resumes — provides a small window into the firm’s ambitions, if not actual capabilities, to glean insights by aggregating and analyzing publicly available, or open source, data.
+But the database, combined with Zhenhua’s digital trail — marketing materials, patents and employees’ resumes — provides a small window into the firm’s ambitions, if not actual capabilities, to glean insights by aggregating and analyzing publicly available, or open-source, data.
 The potential power of big data has been a long-standing concern for privacy advocates and governments alike, and its use is not exclusive to China.
 Large-scale open-source collection is undertaken by U.S. government agencies and American companies — the source of much of Zhenhua’s data.

-Robert Potter, founder of the Canberra-based Internet 2.0 cybersecurity company, and Christopher Balding, an independent researcher, provided an incomplete copy of the underlying database that feeds into the OKIDB software to several news organizations, including The Washington Post.
+Robert Potter, founder of the Australian-based Internet 2.0 cybersecurity company, and Christopher Balding, an independent researcher, provided an incomplete copy of the underlying database that feeds into the OKIDB software to several news organizations, including The Washington Post.
 Potter and Balding said they downloaded and reconstructed about 10 percent of the full database, which is estimated to be about 1 terabyte of text.
 (Potter worked for The Post as a cybersecurity consultant in 2019.)

 “Open liberal democracies must consider how best to deal with the very real threats presented by Chinese monitoring of foreign individuals and institutions outside established legal limits,” said Balding.